Ajay Poshak

 For example, consider following HTML snippet:

-It has one element - the p tag, and one text node - "This is a text" and also one comment node, ""
+It has one element - the p tag, and one text node - "This is a text" and also one comment node, "<!-- A Paragraph tag -->"

 Above concept has one exception, the document node, which is not an HTML Element.